 Investing in 529 Plans

-Many 529 college savings plans are marketed by dealers, while others are sold directly by the state.
+Many 529 plans are marketed by dealers, while others are sold directly by the state.
 Learn more about considerations for investing in 529 plans.

 Investing Directly with the State Plan